Lemon0307/personal-finance-forcaster/README.md

 Personal Finance Forecaster

+Brief summary of the project:
+- a user friendly system that helps the user manage budgets and their transactions.
+- And also helps the user plan for the future with transaction forecasting features.

 General features that the program has:
 -	Authentication system for the user
 -	System to manage budgets such as add, remove or update budgets